stokbaek/simc-discord/README.md

 * Python Discord lib: https://github.com/Rapptz/discord.py
 * Webservice on the server to hand out a link to the finished simulation.
 * A working version of simulationcraft TCI
-* Blizzard API key (This is needed to use armory): https://github.com/simulationcraft/simc/wiki/BattleArmoryAPI
+* Blizzard API key (This is needed to use armory): Keys needs to be added in user_data and it can be generated here: https://dev.battle.net

 Tested systems:
 - [x] Debian 8